JoshuaKGoldberg/Old-Deleted-FullScreenMario/src/TimeHandlr/README.md

-EventHandlr.js
+TimeHandlr.js
 ==============

-A timed events library derived from Full Screen Mario This has two functions:
+A timed events library derived from Full Screen Mario.
+It keeps a listing of functions to execute at certain timeouts and intervals, separate from Javascript's native methods.
+This has two primary applications:
 <ol>
 <li>Provide a flexible alternative to setTimeout and setInterval that respects pauses and resumes in time (such as from game pauses)</li>
 <li>Provide functions to automatically 'cycle' between certain classes on an object</li>